-NSG 479 Core Concepts III
+NSG 479 Core Concepts III (2)

 This course emphasizes the core concepts of nursing practice and examines closely the clinical reasoning students need to apply knowledge and principles in clinical situations.
 Students will also analyze previous personal performance and develop an individualized success and action plan.
 In addition, students will explore the diagnosis and treatment of human responses to health experiences.
-Students will integrate diagnostic findings, pharmacological and nutritional interventions, as well as growth and developmental stages into case studies while analyzing the steps of the nursing process for evidencebased care.
+Students will integrate diagnostic findings, pharmacological and nutritional interventions, as well as growth and developmental stages into case studies while analyzing the steps of the nursing process for evidence-based care.
 Analysis of test taking skills and strategies for improvement are also an integral part of this course.
+Prerequisites: Successful completion of junior level courses; permission of course instructor.

-NSG 480 Independent Study
+NSG 480 Independent Study (1)

 The purpose of the independent study is to allow students to increase knowledge in an area of particular interest and/or carry out a research project to receive academic credit.
 Students in good academic standing may earn academic credit through the completion of independent study.
 A maximum of two credits may be earned during the academic career at Blessing-Rieman College of Nursing.
-Independent studies are offered at the discretion of the student, faculty member, and administration.
-Each credit hour awarded requires a minimum of 15 hours of study.
-Prerequisite: NSG 404 or consent of instructor.
+Independent students are offered and administration.
+Each credit hour awarded requires a minimum of fifteen hours of study.
+Prerequisites: Consent of instructor.